W.F.O. (album)

 W.F.O.
-(Wide Fucking Open) is the seventh full-length studio album by thrash metal band Overkill, released on July 15, 1994, on Atlantic Records.
+(Wide Fucking Open) is the seventh studio album by thrash metal band Overkill, released on July 15, 1994, on Atlantic Records.

 The album contains "hidden songs" on track 98 the songs start at 10:00, featuring the band warming up in the studio, playing "Heaven and Hell" by Black Sabbath, "The Ripper" by Judas Priest and "Voodoo Child (Slight Return)" by Jimi Hendrix.
 The instrumental song "R.I.P.
 (Undone)" was written as a tribute to Criss Oliva, co-founder of the band Savatage, who died nine months before the release of the album.

 W.F.O. is the last Overkill album released by Atlantic Records, who released their previous five albums, and their last album with guitarists Rob Cannavino and Merritt Gant.
 W.F.O. and I Hear Black were re-released on Wounded Bird Records in 2005.

 Production and musical style

 W.F.O. was the first album Overkill produced themselves.
 On the making of the album, frontman Bobby "Blitz" Ellsworth explained to Gavin Report:

-While W.F.O. was said to be a return to the band's "good ol' thrashin' ways", it continued the traditional heavy metal sound previously used on I Hear Black, but eschewed most of that album's influences from stoner and doom metal in favor of a groove metal influenced sound.
+While W.F.O. was said to be a return to the band's "good ol' thrashin' ways", it also retained the groove metal elements previously used on I Hear Black, but eschewed most of that album's influences from stoner and doom metal.